Skip to main content

 Apps provide triggers (events that start agents), actions (operations agents can execute), and tools (the LLM-callable form of those actions).
 The Agent Builder composes them from your installed apps into agents.
 The built-in Colossal app ships with every project.
 It provides:

 • Triggers: 40+ commerce events (ORDER_CREATED, CHECKOUT_COMPLETED, PAYMENT_FAILED, etc.) plus scheduled triggers (cron and interval).
-See the triggers reference.
+See the Colossal and Storefront triggers references.

-• Actions: cart, checkout, customers, products, orders, inventory, invoices, email, payments, and HTTP operations.
-See the actions reference.
+• Actions: customers, products, orders, inventory, invoices, email, payments, and HTTP operations, plus cart and checkout.
+See the Colossal and Storefront actions references.

 • Tools: a curated set of LLM-callable functions for the AI Reasoning step and the chat agent.
 See the tools reference.